 Credits earned in first- and second-year military training courses may not be counted in the basic 180 credits that are required for graduation.
 Some third- and fourth-year courses may count, depending on the institution the student attended previously.

 The University generally requires that at least the last 45 of final 60 credits of a baccalaureate degree be completed in residence at UW Bothell.

 A maximum of 15 vocational/technical quarter credits (or 10 semester credits) may be awarded.
 Courses in this category are those that ordinarily provide specialized training for an occupation (e.g., allied health, bookkeeping, electronics, or physical therapy assistant).
 When allowed, these credits will apply only toward the elective credit component of a baccalaureate degree at UW Bothell.
 Such courses are not included in the transfer GPA.

 World Language Courses

 Students who have completed two or more years of a high-school world language receive no college credit for an entry-level course (e.g., FRENCH 101) in the same language when that course is completed after matriculation at the University.
-Transfer students who complete such a course before matriculation at the UW are eligible to receive transfer credit.
+Transfer students who complete such a course before matriculation at UW Bothell are eligible to receive transfer credit.